Originals by Adam Grant studies studies highly successful professionals who make originality their centerpiece.

 Originals relies heavily on correlation to explain things.
 For example, it says that because nobel prize winners who engaged in both arts and science were more likely to win the Nobel prize, then that must mean that broadening your interests makes you more successful.

-Or says that Leonardo didn’t finish the Mona Lisa for 15 years as an example of effective procrastination.
+Or it says that Leonardo didn’t finish the Mona Lisa for 15 years as an example of effective procrastination.
 But that is not proof that procrastination is effective.

 Bad Advice on Psychology of Persuasion